strongloop/loopback/docs/quickstart.md

 $ cd sls-sample-app
 $ slc run app
 ```
 4. To see the app running in a browser, open <http://localhost:3000>.
 The app homepage lists sample requests you can make against the LoopBack REST API.
+Click the **GET** buttons to see the JSON data returned.

-LoopBack automatically creates a REST API for your app.
-In the next section, you'll use the web-based
+### About the sample app

-API explorer to check it out.
+The StrongLoop sample application is a mobile app for an imaginary military equipment rental dealer with outlets in major cities around the world.